mitrefireline/simharness/docs/source/contributing.md

 `dev`, and make sure to **rebase** these changes each time something gets merged into `dev`.

+#### How to Rebase

+Follow these steps to rebase `dev` into your feature branch during development.

+1. `git checkout dev`
+2. `git fetch`
+3. `git pull --ff-only`
+4. `git checkout <FEATURE_BRANCH>`
+    - You may need to commit or stash your changes before rebasing.
+5. `git rebase origin dev`
+6. Fix conflicts appropriately (if needed)
+    - Run `git rebase --continue` after fixing conflicts
+7. `git push -f`
+    - This force pushes your changes to your remote branch.
+If you have multiple people working on this same branch, this could ruin their work.

 ### Creating Issues

 Issues outline new features, bugs, or updates that document the changes to the overall